The power of lifestyle as medicine goes back thousands of years, and there is now consistent scientific evidence to support its influence on health.

 Today, 6 in 10 Americans have a chronic disease associated with the way they live.

-Lifestyle diseases characterize diseases that occur primarily as a result of a person’s daily habits, resulting in chronic conditions, such as heart disease, stroke, type 2 diabetes, obesity, COPD, and dementia.
+Lifestyle diseases characterize diseases that occur primarily as a result of a person’s daily habits, resulting in 80% of chronic diseases and premature deaths in the U.S.

 CLINICAL EXERCISE PHYSIOLOGIST | Health Expert

-Karen Owoc, ACSM-CEP, ACSM/ACS-CET, Health Expert
+Karen Owoc, ACSM-CEP, ACSM/ACS-CET, KRON 4 TV News’ Health Expert

 Chronic lifestyle diseases and conditions associated with advancing age include: